 - P40 - £699/€799

 Hopefully, Huawei will stick with this when the P50 arrives, offering it for £699/€799.
 Of course, if you’re happy to spend more on your device, then you can always move up to the Pro or Pro+ models, which offer additional features.
-In the P40 lineup, the prices for these models are £799 and £999 respectively, and we expect the 2021 catalogue to stay along similar lines.
+In the P40 lineup, the prices for these models are £799 and £999 respectively, and the 2021 catalogue will likely walk a similar line.

 To see where the extra money goes, read our Huawei P40 vs P40 Pro vs P40 Pro+ comparison.